ŌCHT’s employment service has helped 30 tenants into work since it started.

 “It’s hard work getting back into work, and Tracie helped Jim when it counted.”

-Brent says Tracie and the Employment Service helped Jim get the confident start he needed.
+Brent says the Employment Service helped Jim get the confident start he needed.

 “I believe everyone deserves a chance if they are prepared to step up and work hard.